-In recent years, academic libraries and archives have increasingly embraced new stewardship approaches, ranging from targeted repatriation activities to broader adoption of ethical stewardship models grounded in community engagement.
+In recent years, academic libraries and archives have increasingly embraced new stewardship approaches, ranging from targeted repatriation activities to broader adoption of ethical stewardship models grounded in community

+As staff members work to move beyond traditional outreach methods to engage underrepresented communities, the importance of building trust and having sustainable and transitionable hand-offs within the organization is critical. engagement.
 These models and orientations to collection development challenge long-standing assumptions that collections must physically reside within an institution to be accessible, safe, and secure.
 Traditional priorities, which maybe once emphasized linear growth and the rarity or perceived value of materials, are giving way to practices that foreground shared authority, inclusivity, and sustainability.
 These shifts reflect broader cultural pushes from within the profession to address historical inequities and establish repositories as spaces for community-driven narratives and reparative practices.